Why Chicken Egg Colors Vary From Bird to Bird

 The same egg-coloring process holds true for all birds with colorful eggs.
 American robin (Turdus migratorius) eggs, for instance, are famously blue.
 The pear-shaped eggs of a common murre (Uria aalge) can sport a blue hue, be speckled or feature brown streaks.

-Oh, but that egg-inside-an-egg story that's going around the internet right now?
+Oh, but that egg-inside-an-egg story that made the rounds around the internet?
 That's another thing entirely, and involves an egg accidentally reversing its course in the oviduct.

 Advertisement